kaiachain/kaia-contracts/README.md

 $ npm install @klaytn/contracts
 ```

 An alternative to npm is to use the GitHub repository `klaytn/klaytn-contracts` to retrieve the contracts.
-When doing this, make sure to specify the tag for a release such as `v1.0.0`, instead of using the `master` branch.
+When doing this, make sure to specify the tag for a release such as `v1.0.0`, instead of using the `main` branch.

 ### Usage